everpeace/healthchecks/README.md

   val response = Http().singleRequest(HttpRequest(uri = "http://localhost:8888/health"))

-  // status code is 200(OK) if healthy, 500(Internal Server Error) if unhealthy.
+  // status code is 200(OK) if healthy, 503(Service Unavailable) if unhealthy.
   // response body is empty by default for performance.
   // pass '?full=true' query parameter to see full check result as json. it would be similar to below.
   // Please see com.github.everpeace.healthchecks.HealthRoutesTest for various response patterns.